 Should I switch to a small energy supplier?

-If you like the idea of giving your hard-earned cash to a smaller energy supplier rather than one of the Big Six, you probably want a bit of reassurance that you are doing the right thing.
+If you like the idea of giving your hard-earned cash to a smaller energy supplier rather than one of the big guns, you probably want a bit of reassurance that you are doing the right thing.
 Some are better than others and we've looked at all the things you might want to consider before you switch.

-There are now over 40 gas and electricity companies to choose from.
+There are currently around 50 gas and electricity companies to choose from in the UK.
 But with so many options now available it's easy to worry about choosing the wrong supplier, from how green it is to how financially secure it is.
 We help to put your mind at rest.

 What is a small energy supplier?

-'Small suppliers' or 'independent suppliers' are any energy suppliers that are not the big six (British Gas, EDF Energy, ScottishPower and so on), which still supply around 91% of UK households.
-Since many of the small suppliers are fairly new, and energy customers are often slow to change supplier, they have far fewer customers than the Big Six.
+'Small suppliers' or 'independent suppliers' are any energy suppliers that were previously known as the Big Six (British Gas, EDF Energy, E.ON and so on), which still supply around 70% of UK households.
+Since many of the small suppliers are fairly new, and energy customers are often slow to change supplier, they have far fewer customers than the biggest providers.